List of airline flights that required gliding

-Airplane gliding occurs when all the engines of an aircraft shut down, but the wings are still functional and can be used for a controlled descent.
+Airplane gliding occurs when all the engines of an aircraft shut down, or do not provide any meaningful thrust, but the wings are still functional and can be used for a controlled descent.
 This is a very rare condition in multi-engine airliners, though it is the obvious result when a single-engine airplane experiences engine failure.
 The most common cause of engine shutdown is fuel exhaustion or fuel starvation, but there have been other cases in aviation history of multiple engine failure due to bird strikes, flying through volcano ash, ingesting debris, and various forms of damage due to water (hail, ice or overwhelming rain).

 Below is a list of commercial airline flights that were forced to glide at some point while in the air.